architectural design process step by step to Your Dream home

 Tendering is when a select group of builders price your home.
 It is a competitive process so that you know the amount submitted to build your home is what the market charges.

 Stage 5 Construction Administration

 Construction administration is when you have selected a builder.
-You have signed a contract with them.
-That’s when we can go on site to inspect the construction and make sure everything is according to the documents.
-As your representative.
+You have signed a contract with them as the Home Owner.
+That’s when we can go on site, as your representative, to inspect the construction and make sure everything is according to the documents.

 The Right Architect for Your Dream Home project

 It’s essential that you choose the right architect to design your new home or home renovation.
 You want to feel understood.
 That your architect listens to your dreams and thoughts for your new home.
-It is essential that you are all on the same page when it comes to your Dream Home.
+It is essential that everyone understands what you want for your Dream Home.

-You want to have good communications with your Architect so that you can convey your dreams and aspirations how you want your ideal home design — incorporating all the design aspects that you want whether it is the sun streaming into your breakfast area.
-Night sky views from your bedroom or having a sense of openness in your home.
-Or free-flowing spaces that meander throughout your home.
+Whether you want the sun streaming into your breakfast area.
+Or having night sky views from your bedroom and having a sense of openness in your home.
+You may want your home to have free-flowing spaces that meander throughout your home and garden.
 Qualities that you can enjoy for years to come.

 Investing in your future home is a big commitment.
 So you want to make sure that you will have the best home for yourself and your family so that you will end up with a house that enhances your lifestyle.
 A home that can make you proud.

-Contact BP Architects to find out how we would design your future home.
+Contact BP Architects to find out how we can help you with your future home plans.